There are three elements to the assessment in RMS:

-In order to progress into Psychology Honours, students must achieve an average mark at first attempt of 50% in RMS, and achieve a mark of 50% in Psychology 2.
+In order to progress into Psychology Honours, students must achieve an average mark at first attempt of 40% in RMS, and achieve a mark of 50% in Psychology 2.
 Please note that the pass grade and grade for progression into honours are different for RMS and Psychology 2.

 A 100% exam resit will be held in August for students who receive a failing grade (<40%).